microsoft/vscode-docs/docs/languages/markdown.md

 You can configure if/when workspace header completions show with the `markdown.suggest.paths.includeWorkspaceHeaderCompletions` setting.
 Valid setting values are:

-* `onDoubleHash` (the default) — Show workspace header completions only after you type `##`.
+* `onDoubleHash` (the default)—Show workspace header completions only after you type `##`.
-* `onSingleOrDoubleHash` — Show workspace header completions after you type `#` or `##`.
+* `onSingleOrDoubleHash`—Show workspace header completions after you type `#` or `##`.
-* `never` — Never show workspace header completions.
+* `never`—Never show workspace header completions.

-Keep in mind that finding all headers in the current workspace can be expensive, so there may be a slight delay the first time they are requested, especially for workspaces with lots of Markdown files.
+Keep in mind that finding all headers in the current workspace can be expensive, so there might be a slight delay the first time they are requested, especially for workspaces with lots of Markdown files.

 ### Inserting images and links to files